-We have left a day in between our welcome party and wedding not only to recover but so that you have a chance to relax and explore at least a bit of what this beautiful city has to offer.
+We have left a day in between our welcome party and wedding not only to recover but so that you have a chance to relax and explore what this beautiful city has to offer.

 The Duomo